Oxycodone Detox

 Oxycodone detox treatment will help you overcome drug dependence and get on the road to recovery.

-CESAR states that “prolonged use and abuse of oxycodone medications eventually change the brain in such a way that a user cannot quit on his or her own, a typical sign of addiction.”
 This is why therapy is necessary, even during oxycodone detox.
-Many people believe that once they have been through withdrawal that they are finished with their addictions.
-This is not so.
-Because addiction fundamentally changes the way the brain works, someone would need therapy in order to work on reversing those effects.
+Many people believe that once they have been through withdrawal, they are finished with their addictions.
+However, this disease fundamentally changes the way the brain works and individuals need therapy to help reverse those effects.

 Contact us now for help finding oxycodone detox treatment near you.